 The 14th century witnessed a transfer of monastic power.
 A line of lay Priors, sons chosen from among the region’s aristocratic families, succeeded the religious line.
 Thus began a period of decadence for the monastery of Talloires.
 In 1674, the monastery’s independence from Savigny was established by Pope Clement VII.
 An addition was added in 1681 to house the monks; it now serves as the Hotel de l’Abbaye.

 The French Revolution reached Talloires in July 1792 and put an end to an already-decadent religious order.
 Angry mobs destroyed the church, its vast treasures, and the historic records kept by the monks.
+For many years that followed, the Priory lay empty and abandoned.
 Although the original uses of the rooms are difficult to determine due to a lack of historical documentation, the Priory today reflects the various historical and architectural influences of its past.